 The Magic of Coconut Oil

-The ingredient that gives this recipe such a great texture without the benefit of baking is -- you guessed it -- coconut oil!
+The ingredient that gives this Chewy Granola Bar recipe such a great texture without the need to bake is -- you guessed it -- coconut oil!

 Coconut oil is solid up to 76°F, so it melts as you mix up these Chewy Granola Bars and then solidifies again once you pop them into the fridge.
-Mixed with the oats and nut butter and honey, it creates a soft and chewy texture that rivals any storebought granola bar...whose chewy texture is likely attributable to artificial ingredients.
+Mixed with the oats and nut butter and honey, it creates an all-natural, soft and chewy texture that rivals any store-bought granola bar (whose chewy texture is likely attributable to artificial ingredients). 😉

 Ingredients

 - Honey.
 Acts as both an all-natural sweetener and a binder.
-You may slightly decrease the amount of honey, if you wish.
+You may slightly decrease the amount of honey, if you wish, particularly if your nut butter has added sugar.
+Maple syrup or agave syrup may also be substituted for the honey.

 - Coconut oil.
 Be sure to use the good ol' fashioned kind of coconut oil that solidifies when cool...no substitutions!
 The type of coconut oil that you can buy in perpetual liquid form will not work in this recipe.

 - Shredded coconut.
 I prefer using unsweetened shredded coconut, but sweetened will also work.
-Or if you don't care for the addition of coconut in this recipe, you can swap in a cup of chopped nuts, seeds, and/or dried fruit instead (or even just increase the oats).
+Or if you don't care for the addition of coconut in this recipe, you can swap in a cup of chopped nuts, seeds, and/or dried fruit instead (or even just increase the rolled oats to make up for any omitted coconut).

 - Mini chocolate chips.
-Optional, but recommended. 😉 While I like to sprinkle a few mini chocolate chips on top of my Chewy Granola Bars, you can definitely leave them off (or add more)!
-Just be forewarned that if you decide to stir chocolate chips directly into your warm oat mixture before pressing it into the pan, there's a good chance that your chocolate chips will melt, resulting in a brown-tinted, chocolate/nut butter granola bar.
-In no way is this a bad thing...just thought I should warn you. 😉
+Optional, but recommended, for Chewy Chocolate Chip Granola Bars!
+While I like to sprinkle a few mini chocolate chips on top of my Chewy Granola Bar recipe, you can definitely leave them off.
+Or you can add more! 😉 When you sprinkle and gently press the chocolate chips on top of your slightly warm oat mixture, the bottoms of the chips will melt just enough to make them stick once chilled.
+Just be forewarned that if you decide to stir chocolate chips directly into your warm oat mixture before pressing it into the pan, your chocolate chips will melt, resulting in a brown-tinted, chocolate/nut butter granola bar.
+In no way is this a bad thing...but I just thought I should warn you.

 How to Make Chewy Granola Bars

-It takes only a few minutes to whip these up!
-Just remember to allow for a couple hours of chilling time before you get to enjoy them. 😉
+It takes only a few minutes to whip up this Chewy Granola Bar recipe!
+Just remember to allow for a couple hours of chilling time before you get to enjoy them. 🙂

 - In a large pot set over medium heat, melt together your nut butter, honey, and coconut oil.
 Stir until smooth and remove from the stove.

-- Stir in the oats and the coconut.
+- Stir in the rolled oats and the shredded coconut.

 - Pour the mixture into a 9- by 13-inch baking dish and spread into an even layer.

-- Sprinkle evenly with mini chocolate chips (if using), and firmly press them down with the back of a spatula or clean hands.
+- Sprinkle evenly with mini chocolate chips (if using), and gently press them down with the back of a spatula or clean hands.

 - Refrigerate until firm.